gregorylegarec/cozy-app-publish/README.md

 ##### `--build-dir <relative-path>`

 The path to the build folder, relative to the current directory.
 Since the 'standard' Cozy application builds in the `build/` folder, `build` is the default value.
+This folder is mainly used to read the application manifest during publishing.

 ##### `--build-url <url>`